ddev/ddev-contrib/docker-compose-services/postgres/README.md

 ## Multiple databases

-* By default, DDEV adds a single database called `db`.
+* By default, this recipe adds a single database called `db`.
 But it's possible to create additional databases when you first initialize this service.

 * The offical way to add multiple databases is outlined on the [docker image](https://hub.docker.com/_/postgres) under the "Initialization scripts"